kellyvaughn/kvlly/src/content/pages/ppp.md

 If you have any questions about our Purchasing Power Parity policy, please [reach out](/contact).

-Thank you for your interest in Management Fundamentals for Tech Leaders.
+Thank you for your interest in the course.
 I look forward to welcoming you to the next cohort!